-But given the fees (and potential interest) that Zip charges, you'll be better off financially if you contact your utility provider directly and organise a payment plan or extension with them.
+But given the fees that Zip charges, including a $2.50 processing fee for each bill, depending on your account, (and potential interest if you're using Zip Money), you'll be better off financially if you contact your utility provider directly and organise a payment plan or extension with them.
 Investigate all of your options before paying your bills through Zip.

 Both Zip Pay and Zip Money are available through the Zip app.